clkao/hlsjs-p2p-wrapper/README.md

 ### Install

-You can also include this as an npm module:
+You can also include this as an NPM module:

 ```
 //FIXME